 - The system software treats the ETR-6 and MLS-6 telephones as one type of telephone.
 The factory-setting button assignments, however, are different.
-Change the SA-O button on the MLS-6 telephone to match the button's assignment on the ETR-6 telephone. - The factory-setting button assignments for an MLS 12/12-D telephone are the same for the TransTalk and Business Cordless 905 telephones.

-- For non-operator multiline telephones, you can assign SA Voice, SA Ring, and SA Orig Only buttons to the first 10 buttons on each telephone, and up to 27 SSA buttons to each telephone.
+Change the SA-O button on the MLS-6 telephone to match the button's assignment on the ETR-6 telephone. - For non-operator multiline telephones, you can assign SA Voice, SA Ring, and SA Orig Only buttons to the first 10 buttons on each telephone, and up to 27 SSA buttons to each telephone.

 However, it is recommended that the factory setting of 3 SA buttons be used to ensure that when each user is busy on a call, at least one additional button is available to receive a call and another is available to make a call.
-This leaves the rest of the buttons on multiline telephones free for customizing. - An extension can have SSA buttons for another extension, but it must have at least one SA button for itself.
+This leaves the rest of the buttons on multiline telephones free for customizing.

+- An extension can have SSA buttons for another extension, but it must have at least one SA button for itself.
 For example, Extension A has 10 SA buttons.
 Extension B can have SSA buttons for up to 9 of the 10 SA buttons on Extension A; the remaining button is for B's own SA button. - On a DLC, there can be 10 SA buttons (including SA Orig Only), but no SSA buttons.
 The factory setting for SA buttons is 2.
 It is recommended that additional SA buttons be added to ensure that the operator can transfer calls. - On a QCC, no buttons can be programmed.
 However, if the QCC Voice Announce feature has been enabled, the Call 5 button becomes a VA (Voice Announce) button. - If you plan to use Automatic Route Selection (ARS), consider keeping the factory-set button assignments.
 Since ARS picks the appropriate route, there is no need for Pool buttons. - Consider assigning SSA buttons to small groups of users who need to answer and distribute each other's calls easily or join conversations.
 Each SSA button you assign corresponds to an SA Ring or SA Voice button on another telephone.
 To provide complete coverage within the group, therefore, you must be sure that each SA Ring and SA Voice button assigned to a telephone is also assigned to other members of the group.
 Each SA Ring or SA Voice button on a telephone can be assigned as an SSA button on up to 16 other telephones. - Assign a Pool button when a specific trunk pool (for example, BRI, WATS or FX) is used frequently.
 Also consider assigning Pool buttons if you do not plan to use ARS and the system includes only one or two pools.
-Do not assign network pools to telephones. - Assign personal line buttons when an exclusive private number is needed, for example, for a company executive.
-Any line/trunk connected to the system can be used as a personal line, as long as it is not in a trunk pool.
+Do not assign network pools to telephones. - Assign Personal Line buttons when an exclusive private number is needed, for example, for a company executive.
+Any line/trunk connected to the system can be used as a Personal Line, as long as it is not in a trunk pool.
 Do not assign network trunks to telephones.

-For single-line telephones, analog modems, fax machines, or any other device connected to an 012 (T/R), 016 (T/R), 016 ETR, 008 OPT, or 412 LS-ID-ETR module:
+For single-line telephones, analog modems, fax machines, or any other device connected to a 016 (T/R), 016 ETR, or 008 OPT: